 I have always been frustrated by my glacial reading pace and thought it was just something I’d have to live with. [...]

 Laura B. McGrath is a PhD student in English at Michigan State University.
-She tweets at @LbMcGrath
+You can find her on Twitter @LBMcGrath.

 Liz Homan is a doctoral candidate in the Joint Program in English and Education at The University of Michigan.
 This post is adapted from one she posted on her own blog in October 2013.
 You can find her on Twitter at @lizhoman or on her blog, Gone Digital.

-Tagsalt-ac anxiety Campus Resources classroom dynamic committee conferences depression dissertation evernote family fun Funding Google+ grading Health ifttt inspiration job market meditation mental health motivation networking parenting personal productivity professional professionalism professionalization proposal research semester break social media Social Networking stress students syllabus teaching technology tools Twitter wellness work flow workflow writing
+Tagsalt-ac anxiety Campus Resources classroom dynamic committee conferences depression dissertation evernote family fun Funding Google+ grading Health ifttt inspiration job market meditation mental health motivation networking Organization parenting personal productivity professional professionalism professionalization proposal research semester break Social Networking software stress students syllabus teaching technology tools Twitter wellness work flow workflow writing